Psykotikism/Mutant_Tanks/INFORMATION.md

 		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor is drugged.
 		// - "Drug Range"
 		// - "Drug Range Chance"
-		// "Drug Hit" - When a survivor is hit by the Super Tank's claw or rock, the survivor is drugged.
+		// "Drug Hit" - When a survivor is hit by the Super Tank's claw or rock, or a survivor hits the Super Tank with a melee weapon, the survivor is drugged.
 		// - "Drug Chance"
 		// - "Drug Hit Mode"
 		// Requires "st_drug.smx" to be installed.